My Agent Remembers Better Than I Do (Part 2)

 Architecture Overview

-Here's the full picture of what the memory system looks like now:
+This is the full picture of what the memory system looks like now:

 The Problem With "Just Write It Down"

 Part 1 was built on a simple principle: files are your persistence layer.
-Write everything down.
-Search it later.
+Write everything down, search it later.

 Hybrid Search with MMR and Temporal Decay